 Ancient Palaces for the Aura of Royalty

-The beautiful buildings, large gates, and luxurious halls will hold you in a timewarp.
-During Spring, with the complex surrounded by cherry blossoms, it is one of Seoul’s prettiest places.
+The beautiful buildings, large gates, and luxurious halls will hold you in a time warp.
+During Spring, the complex is surrounded by cherry blossoms, and it is one of Seoul’s prettiest places.

-This palace is popular for the Huwon, a secret garden.
-It is a place of calm, with immense natural beauty.
+This palace is famous for the Huwon, a secret garden.
+It is a place of calm with immense natural beauty.
 The pond (Buyongji), surrounded by trees, has a charm of its own.
 That is why a tour of this place is limited, so you should grab your tickets beforehand.

 This Palace is the largest and the main among the Five Palaces.
 Not too far from the Changdeokgung Palace, it used to be the main quarters for the royal family before the Japanese invaded.